Michael McFadyen's Scuba Diving - Bare Island Isolated Reefs

 |A red Indianfish at Bare Island||A couple of sea dragons on the southern side of Reef Two|

 You will notice on your compass that you are turning to the south.
 In late October 2012 I did a night dive here and noticed that there were many changes.
 A huge rock (at least the size of a kitchen) appears to have moved from the top of the reef to a spot off the main reef.
 There was a lot of broken rock (white in colour).
 Further around, there was at least one more huge rock moved and more broken rocks.
 It seems that the huge seas in late September and October 2012 have moved rocks.
-I will have to investigate in daylight and will then update this page.
+This was confirmed by later day dives when the original location of the boulders was easily seen.

 As you head east on the southern side, you will see that there are some large "bays" along this side, including two right near the western end.
 The reef heads out a bit to the south and is low past these bays.
 The main wall is a bit to the north across the lower reef.
 There are normally many sea dragons here.
 This part of the reef heads north-east.